ermongroup/sliced_score_matching/README.md

 Here `runner name` is one of the following:

 - `DKEFRunner`.
-This corresponds to experiments of deep kernel exponential families
+This corresponds to experiments on deep kernel exponential families.
 - `NICERunner`.
-This corresponds to the sanity checking experiment of training a NICE model.
+This corresponds to the sanity check experiment of training a NICE model.
 - `VAERunner`.
 Experiments on VAEs.
 - `WAERunner`.
-Experiments on Wasserstein Auto-Encoders (WAEs)
+Experiments on Wasserstein Auto-Encoders (WAEs).

 and `config file` is the directory of some YAML file in `configs/`.